What’d You Do with the Money?

 And maybe they’d be happy for a while

-One time when the band was between sets stands out in my memory.
+One memory when the band was between sets stands out.
 I wasn’t known for calling attention to myself back then either, but somehow or other I started singing verse after verse of Don McLean’s “American Pie.”
 During the slow intro to the song, I got a few chuckles.
 People around me decided to wait me out as I encouraged them to join in.

 “But February made me shiver